 Bubblews: Probably Not a Scam, but Not Ready for Prime Time

-Many things have changed at Bubblews since this article was first published in November of 2013.
-Because it still gives a good sense of what Bubblews is all about, I am leaving it online.
-But for my view of how recent changes to the site affect the assessment of whether or not it should be called a scam, please read the updated article in addition to this one.
+This article was first published in November of 2013.
+In the time since, many things changed at Bubblews, and the site eventually closed down.
+Because this article still gives a good sense of what Bubblews was all about, I am leaving it online.
+But for my view of how later changes to the site affected my assessment of whether or not it should be called a scam, please read the updated article in addition to this one.
 You can find it at:

 I joined Bubblews in July of 2013.
-Here are my stats so far:
+Here are my stats as of November of 2013:

 - 210 articles

 - 4 dislikes

 Those 210 articles have earned so far just over $100.
 I’ve had four redemptions (you now must accumulate $50 to redeem, up from $25).
 The first three were all paid on time; the fourth was paid but only after a delay.

 Here's my view of the good, the bad, and the ugly concerning Bubblews.

 The Good About Bubblews

 Bubblews’ Pay Rate Is Great

 For me, Bubblews has been by far the quickest and easiest way to profit from my writing.
 Honestly, I haven’t put nearly the effort into writing for Bubblews as many others seem to.
 Bubblews limits you to 10 articles per day, and a lot of writers there make it their practice to get their ten pieces uploaded every day of the week.
 I, on the other hand, have never published ten, and there are many days when I publish none at all.